Alga-weyni/alga-app/replit.md

 # Alga

 ## Overview
-Alga (አልጋ - "bed" in Amharic) is a full-stack web application designed for the Ethiopian property rental market.
-It aims to connect property owners with travelers, offering a diverse range of accommodations with a focus on local culture, safety, and multi-city support across Ethiopia.
-The platform seeks to provide a secure and culturally immersive rental experience through host/property verification, varied payment options, and role-based access for guests, hosts, operators, and administrators.
-Alga's ambition is to become the leading platform for Ethiopian hospitality, fostering unique cultural immersion and economic opportunities.
-The platform also addresses the cold start problem by incentivizing informal property agents ("Delalas") through a commission system, aiming to rapidly expand property listings.
+Alga (አልጋ - "bed" in Amharic) is a full-stack web application for the Ethiopian property rental market, featuring a **Lemlem Operations Dashboard** for administrative control.
+It connects property owners with travelers, offering diverse accommodations with a focus on local culture, safety, and multi-city support across Ethiopia.
+The platform provides a secure and culturally immersive rental experience through host/property verification, varied payment options, and role-based access.
+Alga aims to be the leading platform for Ethiopian hospitality, fostering cultural immersion and economic opportunities, and addresses the cold start problem by incentivizing informal property agents ("Delalas") through a commission system to rapidly expand listings.

 ## User Preferences
 Preferred communication style: Simple, everyday language.